edgedelta/docs/docs/configuration/outputs-streams.md

 > **Before you begin**
 >
 > Before you can create an output, you must have available the Sumo Logic HTTPs Endpoint.
-> To learn how to create new Sumo Logic HTTPs endpoint, review this [document from Sumo Logic](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source#access-a-sources-url).
+>   * To learn how to create new Sumo Logic HTTPs endpoint, review this [document from Sumo Logic](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source#access-a-sources-url).
-> To learn how to locate an existing Sumo Logic HTTPs endpoint, review this [document from Sumo Logic](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source#access-a-sources-url).
+>   * To learn how to locate an existing Sumo Logic HTTPs endpoint, review this [document from Sumo Logic](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source#access-a-sources-url).

-In the Edge Delta Admin portal, in the visual editor, when you select **Sumo Logic** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional|
 | :--- | :--- | :--- |